Areas of Special Interest

 Background and Experience

-I am a lecturer on the Bachelor of Applied Counselling programme at the Manukau Institute of Technology (MIT), where I lecture on Counselling and Human Development.
+I have worked as a lecturer on the Bachelor of Applied Counselling programme at Manukau Institute of Technology (MIT) where I taught courses on counselling and human development.
 I have experience counselling across cultures in the international tertiary education sector, and in the community with clients from various backgrounds at the Citizens Advice Bureau.

 Before discovering my passion for counselling, I taught English as a second language in various countries, such as Japan and Brazil.
 Living abroad for almost ten years provided me with my own set of challenging and rewarding experiences adapting to different cultures and relationships.
 After this period of great personal change, returning home to Aotearoa gave me many more valuable instances of learning and adjustment.
 I incorporate this depth of lived experience into my work as a counsellor.